jordirocha/GameStore/README.md

 ## Getting Started

+To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-Must install Node.js in your sistem:</br>
+Must install [Node.js](https://nodejs.org/en/) on your sistem.</br>

 ### Installation